While you are looking for housing you will learn that there are no hard and fast rules about the condition and appearance of property in Italy.

 Cost of Living Increase

-Rental amounts are increased yearly by ISTAT (cost of living index for the families of workers and employees) .
+Rental amounts are increased yearly by ISTAT (cost of living index for the families of workers and employees, approximately 0.75%) .
 On the other hand if the owner has chosen to register with “Cedolare Secca” this increase cannot be requested.

 The monthly rent is paid in advance together with the condominium expenses.
 Some owners, particularly with transitory contracts, may request the payment for the entire period in advance or bi-monthly payments.

-Usually the tenant is required to pay the owner the equivalent of 2 month’s rent as a security deposit and is normally put in a bank or post savings book.
+Usually the tenant is required to pay the owner the equivalent of 2 month’s rent as a security deposit, paid by bank transfer.
 It will be returned to you at the end of your stay less any amount to cover damages and/or any outstanding payments within 90 days.
-It is never used to pay the last month's rent.
+Please note the deposit cannot be used as the last month's rent.

+Please note this tax only applies to contracts without Cedolare Secca.
 The yearly registration tax is 2% of the year's rent, divided equally between the owner and the tenant.
 The stamps duty is paid by the tenant.
-When notice is given there is a cancellation fee to be paid to the registry office, this fee is to be paid by the party that gives notice.
+If the client decides to depart before the end of the contract, there is a cancellation fee to be paid to the registry office, this fee is to be paid by the party that gives notice.
 Both parties are responsible for registration and cancellation taxes.
-If the contract is registered using the Cedolare Secca regime there is nothing to pay.

 Unfurnished property in Rome means completely empty: Semi-furnished properties will typically have the kitchen and some wardrobes installed.
 Furnished housing is relatively complete.
 However, it usually does not include bed linens, towels, plates, cutlery, pots or pans, however some owners are willing to provide these.